-1. The administration shall encourage employees to attend professional meetings and engage in professional development activities.
-Special encouragement will be given to employees attending meetings at which the employee will be an active participant (speaker, officer, moderator, etc.).

-- It shall be the responsibility of the division chairperson or appropriate administrator to recommend employees for attendance at meetings.
+- 1. The administration shall encourage employees to attend professional meetings and engage in professional development activities.
+Special encouragement will be given to employees attending meetings at which the employee will be an active participant (speaker, officer, moderator, etc.). - 2.
+It shall be the responsibility of the division chairperson or appropriate administrator to recommend employees for attendance at meetings.
 It is expected that attendance at meetings will normally be equally distributed within a division.

-It is expected that only one member of a division shall be at a national meeting. - 3.
-Travel Reimbursement - a.
+3. Travel Reimbursement

+- a.
 Mileage reimbursement for approved travel by personal vehicle shall be at the College-approved rate at the time of travel.
 All measurement for mileage will start and end at the employee's campus office unless the actual distance traveled by the employee is less.
 Prior approval shall be given by the appropriate vice president. - b.
 Per diem meal allowances for daily travel and overnight stays will be paid at the College-approved rates at the time of travel.